fioctl waves init

 Synopsis

-This command only initializes a wave, but does not provision its updates to devices.
-Use a “fioctl wave rollout <wave> <group>” to trigger updates of this wave to a device group.
-Use a “fioctl wave complete <wave>” to update all devices (make it globally available).
-Use a “fioctl wave cancel <wave> to cancel a wave (make it no longer available).
+This command only initializes a Wave.
+It does not provision updates to devices.
+Use “fioctl wave rollout <wave> <group>” to trigger updates of this Wave to a device group.
+Use “fioctl wave complete <wave>” to update all devices (make it globally available).
+Use “fioctl wave cancel <wave> to cancel a Wave (make it no longer available).

-We recommend that you generate static deltas for your production targets to optimize OTA update download.
-Consider generating a static delta for targets using: $ fioctl targets static-deltas
+We recommend that you generate static deltas for your production Targets to optimize OTA update downloads.
+Consider generating a static delta for Targets using: $ fioctl targets static-deltas

 fioctl waves init <wave> <version> <tag> [flags]